Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 Following this tutorial will:

-- Allow you to control your customers Audio and video experience depending on your customer scenario
+- Allow you to control your customers audio and video experience depending on your customer scenario
 - Move your customers call into a new window so they can continue browsing while on the call